Goodbye, Bet Shemesh

 This post is for my friends who have been there for me from before the events which took place in Bet Shemesh over the past two years, and then remained at my side throughout.

 My story started while doing everything in my power to protect my daughter and her friends from extremists who terrified little boys, girls, and their parents on a daily basis for months.

 When the municipality, government, and the Bet Shemesh police force failed to do their job in protecting our children while walking home from school, I joined together with others in an attempt to take things to the next level.
-We went ahead with the determination to do anything and everything in our power to stop the extremists from their acts of violence against our children.
+We went ahead with the determination to do everything in our power to stop the extremists from their acts of violence against our children.

 I gave up being the very private person that I was, for the sake of our children feeling safe, and secure.
 I would do it again in a heartbeat.
 My one and only agenda was keeping my daughter happy, and secure as all children should feel.

 As far back as I can remember, I have always been a feminist.
 I have always had strong opinions about what I thought was right and wrong.
 Just that now my opinions became public.
 I realized that I can contribute by voicing what I feel needs change.

 I have had friends who agree with what I believe in and friends who disagree with what I believe in.
 That’s fine, that’s normal.
 I have had respectful debates, respectful disagreements- agreeing to disagree.

 What pushed me over the edge and caused me to feel that Bet Shemesh is not a place where I feel comfortable living in anymore, was the reaction to my most recent article which spoke about the current situation at the woman’s Mikva.
 I wrote about a very personal experience I had gone through, not mentioning in the article which Mikva it took place in.